junkdog/sift/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/net.onedaybeard.sift/sift/badge.png)](https://maven-badges.herokuapp.com/maven-central/net.onedaybeard.sift/sift/badge.png)
 [![DSL docs](https://badgen.net/badge/docs/DSL/orange?icon=github)](https://junkdog.github.io/sift/)

-Sift is a command-line tool for modeling and analyzing the design of software systems from JVM bytecode.
+Sift is a command-line tool for reverse modeling and analyzing the design of software systems from JVM bytecode.
 It operates by processing .class or .jar files using predefined templates known as System Model Templates.
 These templates provide knowledge about technology stacks or project-specific constructs, which enables the tool to generate a comprehensive model of the system.